ifoxfoot/fqacalc/README.md

 Species Richness, Native Species Richness, Mean C, Native Mean C, Total FQI, Native FQI, and Adjusted FQI.
 All of these functions eliminate duplicate species and species that cannot be found in the regional database.
-All but Total Species Richness automatically eliminate species that are not associated with a C Value.
+All but Total Species Richness and Native Species Richness automatically eliminate species that are not associated with a C Value.

 #### Function Arguments

-All of the metric functions have the same arguments (and two don’t have the native argument)
+In general, all of the metric functions have the same arguments.

 - **x**: A data frame containing a list of plant species.
 This data frame *must* have one of the following columns: `scientific_name` or